KFS Board of Directors

 Adam has been on the KFS Board as the Treasurer since 2017, and joined as an opportunity to participate in the development of film culture within Kamloops.
 Although a ‘good’ film is subjective, Adam appreciates the effort and skill that goes into creating emotive artistic expression.
 His goal is to help the KFS to continue to provide an outlet that can showcase the culture of film – stories about people, places and things, emotions and ideas, a start to a conversation or a moving argument to support one side or the other.
 A great film isn’t about gratuitous stimuli – it’s the specific use of light, sound, and character portrayal, that collectively bring a story to life.

-Teri Anne Wilson – Secretary
+Teri Anne Wilson – Director

 More About Teri Anne